 Twin 2½" Exhaust

-RRS has developed 4" single collector to a twin 2½" exhaust to high flow muffler for the long wheel base LTD
+RRS has developed 4" single collector to a twin 2½" exhaust to high flow muffler for the long wheel base LTD. There are now many after market pipe kits both engine and exhaust.

 The lower radiator support panel needed to modified to allow the use of the Barra radiators and fans.